o3de/community/process-docs-and-markdown/discord-tips-tricks-troubleshooting.md

 ## Screen Sharing

-To enable streamin on Discord, you will need to follow these steps:
+To enable streaming on Discord, you will need to follow these steps:

 1. Open Discord on your Mac and log in to your account.
 2. Click on the gear icon in the bottom left corner of the Discord window to open User Settings.